-- history of allergy or reaction to any medication, drugs, or food. - history of bleeding or clotting disorders. - You are taking blood thinning drugs (e.g. warfarin, aspirin, Clopidogrel).
-If you are taking any of these medicines, the doctor at PACE clinic will advise if/when you need to stop taking them before the surgery. - Traditional Chinese Medicine (TCM) or supplements (e.g Cordyceps, Ginkgo Biloba, Lingzhi, goji berries) may affect blood clotting and increase the risk of bleeding.
-You should stop taking TCM and supplements one month before your surgery. - You are a smoker or have recently stopped smoking.
+- history of allergy or reaction to any medication, drugs, or food. - history of bleeding or clotting disorders. - You are taking blood thinning drugs (e.g. warfarin, aspirin, Clopidogrel) can increase your chance of bleeding and the doctor at PACE clinic will advise if you need to stop taking them before the surgery. - You are taking Cordyceps, Ginkgo Biloba, Lingzhi and all other Traditional Chinese Medicines and supplements.
+These may affect blood clotting and increase the risk of bleeding so they should be stopped before your surgery. - You are a smoker or have recently stopped smoking.

 Most spinal surgery is done under general anaesthesia.
 This will be further discussed by the anaesthesiologists at the pre-admission clinic.
 Sometimes, the doctor at PACE clinic may refer you to other specialists to investigate/optimise your medical condition(s) before surgery.
 This can result in postponement of your surgery.